Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?

 Issue Date

-Newly-developed large language models (LLM)—because of how they are trained and designed—are implicit computational models of humans—a homo silicus.
-LLMs can be used like economists use homo economicus: they can be given endowments, information, preferences, and so on, and then their behavior can be explored in scenarios via simulation.
-Experiments using this approach, derived from Charness and Rabin (2002), Kahneman, Knetsch and Thaler (1986), and Samuelson and Zeckhauser (1988) show qualitatively similar results to the original, but it is also easy to try variations for fresh insights.
-LLMs could allow researchers to pilot studies via simulation first, searching for novel social science insights to test in the real world.
+We argue that newly-developed large language models (LLMs), because of how they are trained and designed, are implicit computational models of humans—a Homo silicus.
+LLMs can be used like economists use Homo economicus: they can be given endowments, information, preferences, and so on, and then their behavior can be explored in scenarios via simulation.
+Experiments using this approach, derived from Charness and Rabin (2002), Kahneman et al. (1986), Samuelson and Zeckhauser (1988), Oprea (2024b), and Horton (2025), show qualitatively similar results to the original, and when they differ, it is often generative for future research.
+We discuss potential applications, conceptual issues, and why this approach can inform the study of humans.